 - Whole grains with beans: rice and beans

 - Beans with nuts/seeds: Chickpeas with sunflower seeds

-The energy is restored in our bodies through carbohydrate consumption.
-When we exercise, we break down all available carbohydrates that is running through our blood as glucose, but we also go into our stored glucose which is called glycogen.
+Energy is restored in our bodies through carbohydrate consumption.
+When we exercise, we break down all available carbohydrates that is running through our blood as glucose, but we also go into our stored glucose, which is called glycogen.
 Glycogen can be found in different places, but one place that we use it up from is our muscles.
 We need to consume carbohydrates after a workout to replenish those glycogen stores for next time.

 Your options are endless when it comes to carbohydrates that can replenish those stores, but we want to focus on the complex type, meaning our starches and vegetables.
 You want to aim for 60-90g post-workout.

 Anti-inflammatory fats can benefit your recovery by decreasing your soreness and increasing the speed of your recovery.
 There are many different sources of anti-inflammatory fats and you can mix and match whatever you are wanting to try out!

 List of Anti-Inflammatory Fats

 - Flax seeds